 She’s an actor, screenwriter-director, philanthropist, jewelry designer and, oh yes, a mother of six.
-Is there anything Angelina Jolie Pitt can’t do?
+Is there anything Angelina Jolie can’t do?
 This month, she is teaming up with LA-based jeweler Robert Procop to donate an “extraordinary” citrine necklace they created together to the Smithsonian’s National Gem Collection in Washington, DC.

 The Jolie Citrine Necklace